Supreme Court will decide the fate of Obama health care law

 The court said it would hear an appeal by 20 mainly Democratic states of a lower-court ruling that declared part of the statute unconstitutional and cast a cloud over the rest.

+For the more than 20 million people covered under “Obamacare,” nothing changes while the Supreme Court deliberates.
+The law’s subsidized private insurance coverage and Medicaid expansion remain in place while the issues are litigated again.

-Defenders of the Affordable Care Act argued that the issues raised by the case are too important to let the litigation drag on for months or years in lower courts and that the 5th U.S. Circuit Court of Appeals in New Orleans erred when it struck down the health law’s now toothless requirement that Americans have health insurance.
+Defenders of the Affordable Care Act argued that the questions raised by the case are too important to let it drag on for months or years in lower courts and that the 5th U.S. Circuit Court of Appeals in New Orleans erred when it struck down the health law’s now toothless requirement that Americans have health insurance.

-The case will be the third major Supreme Court battle over the law popularly known as Obamacare since its passage in 2010.
-The court has twice upheld the heart of the law, with Chief Justice John Roberts memorably siding with the court’s liberals in 2012, amid President Barack Obama’s reelection campaign.
+The case will be the third major Supreme Court battle over the law since President Barack Obama signed it nearly 10 years ago, on March 23, 2010.
+The court has twice upheld the heart of the law, with Chief Justice John Roberts memorably siding with the court’s liberals in 2012, amid Obama’s reelection campaign.
 The majority that upheld the law twice remains on the court, Roberts and the four liberal justices.

 The Trump administration’s views on the law have shifted over time, but it has always supported getting rid of provisions that prohibit insurance companies from discriminating against people with existing health ailments.
+Even as the administration seeks to overturn “Obamacare” in court, President Donald Trump has claimed people with preexisting conditions would still be protected.
+Neither the White House nor congressional Republicans have specified how.

-Congressional repeal of the law narrowly failed in 2017, when the Republicans controlled the House and the Senate.
+Congressional repeal narrowly failed in 2017, when the Republicans controlled the House and the Senate.
+Any repeal effort now would be blocked by the Democratic-led House under Speaker Nancy Pelosi.

-The entire health care law is in effect pending the ongoing court case.
-About 20 million people now have coverage through the ACA, including its subsidized private insurance and Medicaid expansion.
+Democratic presidential candidates agree on expanding coverage to the 28 million people who remain uninsured, even as they sharply debate how to do that.
+Former Vice President Joe Biden and other moderates would build on the ACA, while Vermont Sen. Bernie Sanders wants to institute a new government health plan to cover all U.S. residents, including those who now have private insurance.

 The Democratic states had asked for a fast-track review with a decision by late June, before the 2020 elections in November.
 Instead, the justices probably will hear arguments in the fall, with a decision likely in the spring of 2021.